24 Jul 2018

 Consider this example: a gift voucher to the HR Manager’s favourite harbourside restaurant or city day spa is all very well, but think of what it might involve for the employee who received it - the pressure of finding a sitter for the kids so they can actually go within the allotted time frame, the likelihood of having to pay more than the amount of the gift voucher, the inconvenience and expense associated with transport to and from the restaurant.
 All the good intentions in the world can’t make up for the fact that $200 on babysitting and an Uber outweighs $100 for a couple of fancy entrees or a manicure.

 With a huge variety of retailers on offer - including Woolworths, David Jones, Myer, Coles, Uber, Hard to Find, endota spa, Priceline Pharmacy – the recipient gets the excitement and convenience of choosing something they really want.
 And the gift of generous choice is invaluable.

-A Prezzee eGift Card is the ultimate gold star.
+A Prezzee eGift Card is the ultimate gold star and a great corporate gift idea that can be personalised as redeemed on exactly what the user wants to use it on.
 As a platform for staff recognition and rewards, it is a win-win option that creates good feeling across the employer-employee divide, and an immeasurable return on investment with a minimum of fuss and time.
 No brainer?
 You bet.